Hurricane Inez: United States

 In the Straits of Florida, high waves from Inez overturned a 24 ft blockade runner carrying Cuban exiles to Miami.
 Ten of the passengers escaped on a damaged raft, but the only survivor was the captain; 45 people died due to the boat capsizing.
 High waves also disabled three ships and beached a Coast Guard boat near Miami; a lifeguard and people on the beach assisted in rescuing the crew of nine Coast Guardsmen amid rough seas.
+When the hurricane moved across the Florida Keys, it dropped light rainfall, reaching 4.80 in near Kendall.
+Inez was considered a "dry hurricane", and about 1 in of the precipitation that fell was largely in the form of sea water spray.
+Light rainfall occurred in Miami, where strong winds damaged crops due to salt spray onto local vegetation.